op1hacks/op1repacker/README.md

 ## Contributing

-If you wan't to participate please submit issues and pull requests to github.
+If you want to participate please submit issues and pull requests to github.
 Pull requests should be opened against the `dev` branch.
 I like to only push tested new versions to master.